Our Early Childhood laboratory school includes Infant/Toddler (I/T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.

 - Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College campus

 Our Transitional Kindergarten (TK) classroom serves as a one-year bridge between preschool and Kindergarten, providing more structured small and large group activities to meet the unique needs of four-year-olds with a balanced program, a meaningful curriculum, and a rich social-emotional environment.

-The TK classroom is staffed by a highly qualified Head Teacher and a dedicated team of assistant teachers and student teachers.
-Teaching teams meet each day to reflect on ways to support the children and their learning, as well as to discuss the implementation of theory to practice to ensure quality care.
-Children who stay until the end of the day are grouped together in a mixed age classroom of two-, three-, and four-year-olds.
+The TK classroom is staffed by a highly qualified Head Teacher and a dedicated team of assistant teachers.
+Teaching teams meet to reflect on ways to support the children and their learning, as well as to discuss the implementation of theory to practice to ensure quality care.